Shihab Shaheen

 In 2015, Shaheen directed his first feature film, Chuye Dile Mon starring Arifin Shuvoo and Zakia Bari Mamo, which was super hit and received mostly positive reviews from the critics and audiences.

-He is currently working on a web film, titled Jodi...
-Kintu...
-Tobuo for ZEE5.
-His other web works include Dwitiyo Kishore, Chena Pother Oporichita and Kuhok.
+He made the superhit web series "Myself Allen Swapan" in 2023, "Syndicate" in 2022.
 In 2019, Shaheen directed August 14, a crime thriller web series based on a true incident where a police officer & his wife were murdered by their own drug addict daughter at home in Dhaka.

 Career

 Early works

 Shaheen was associated with a theater group while attending college in Feni, Bangladesh, where he had written and directed his first play titled Tit Potla in 1993.
 He joined another theater group, "Desh Natok" after moving to Dhaka, acted in a number of plays and took a six-month course on film direction from a private company.
 He went to make his first television drama, "Ghurni" starring Litu Anam and Bonna Mirza in 2001 which aired on NTV.
 After that, he made a number of telefilms including Ingit, Rupkoth, Dadir Lal Baksho and Gora Jamai, however, the turning point of his career was the 2005 drama serial, Romijer Ayna, which became very popular among audiences in the 2000s.